Bill McKinney: Early life

 William Denison McKinney was born September 12, 1931, in Chattanooga, Tennessee.
 He had an unsettled life as a child, moving 12 times.
 At the age of 19, he joined the Navy during the Korean War.
 He served two years on a mine sweeper in Korean waters, and was stationed at Port Hueneme in Ventura County, California.
-While on leave, he visited Los Angeles and decided he wanted to become an actor.
-Upon his discharge in 1954, he settled in California, attending acting school at the famous Pasadena Playhouse in 1957.
+After being discharged in 1954, he settled in California, attending acting school at the Pasadena Playhouse in 1957.
 His classmates included Dustin Hoffman and Mako Iwamatsu.
-During this time, McKinney supported himself by working as an arborist, trimming and taking down trees.
-He continued working in this field until the mid-1970s, by which time he was appearing in major films.
+During this time, McKinney became an arborist to earn money, a job which he would hold until the mid-1970s.

 Career

-After the Pasadena Playhouse he moved onto Lee Strasberg's Actors Studio, making his movie debut in exploitation pic She Freak (1967).
+After the Pasadena Playhouse, McKinney moved on to Lee Strasberg's Actors Studio, making his movie debut in exploitation pic She Freak (1967).
 For 10 years he was a teacher at Cave Spring Middle School.
 He made his television debut in 1968 on an episode of The Monkees and attracted attention as Lobo in Alias Smith and Jones.
-The film Deliverance (1972) proved to be his breakthrough.
+The film Deliverance (1972) proved to be his breakthrough, playing the backwoods mountain man who violently rapes Ned Beatty's character.

 McKinney's other films in the early 1970s included appearances in Junior Bonner (1972), The Life and Times of Judge Roy Bean (1972) and The Parallax View (1974).

 It was with Clint Eastwood that McKinney would become most associated, becoming part of Eastwood's stock company after they worked together in Michael Cimino's Thunderbolt and Lightfoot (1974).

 He appeared in The Outlaw Josey Wales (1976) under Eastwood's direction.
-He appeared in six more Eastwood films including The Gauntlet (1977), Every Which Way but Loose (1978), Any Which Way You Can (1980) and Pink Cadillac (1989).
+He appeared in six more Eastwood films, including The Gauntlet (1977), Every Which Way but Loose (1978), Any Which Way You Can (1980) and Pink Cadillac (1989).

 Other memorable roles include Jay Cobb, who is done in by John Wayne in Wayne's final film The Shootist (1976).
 He also appeared in such later films as First Blood (1982), Back to the Future Part III (1990) and The Green Mile (1999).
-He appeared in the TV movie The Execution of Private Slovik (1974) and guest-starred on such television shows as Sara, The Young Indiana Jones Chronicles, Starsky & Hutch, The A-Team, Hunter, Murder, She Wrote, Columbo: Swan Song and In The Heat of The Night.
+He appeared in the television film The Execution of Private Slovik (1974) and guest-starred on such television shows as Sara, The Young Indiana Jones Chronicles, Starsky & Hutch, The A-Team, Hunter, Murder, She Wrote, Columbo: Swan Song and In The Heat of The Night.

 McKinney took up singing in the late 1990s, eventually releasing an album of standards and country and western songs appropriately titled Love Songs from Antri, reflecting Don Job's pronunciation of the infamous town featured in Deliverance.
 One of his songs featured in the film Undertow, directed by David Gordon Green.
 He voiced Jonah Hex in an episode of Batman: The Animated Series called "Showdown".
 He appeared in a cameo in 2001 Maniacs (2005) and had a role in the Robin Hood–inspired horror film Sherwood Horror (2010).